iZemil/job/interview/questions/javascript.md

 };
 ```

-## What are the ways to parallelize calculations?

-There are several ways to parallelize calculations in JavaScript, depending on the specific requirements of the task at hand.
-Some of the most common approaches include:

-1. Web Workers: Web Workers are a standard feature of modern web browsers that allow developers to run JavaScript code in a separate thread.
-This can be useful for parallelizing computationally intensive tasks, as it allows the main JavaScript thread to continue running without being blocked by the worker thread.
-2. Async/await: The `async` and `await` keywords, introduced in ECMAScript 2017, provide a way to write asynchronous code in a synchronous style.
-This can make it easier to parallelize calculations by allowing multiple asynchronous operations to be executed in parallel and waited on as needed.
-3. Promises: JavaScript promises provide a way to execute asynchronous operations and to chain them together in a more readable and concise way.
-Promises can be used to parallelize calculations by executing multiple asynchronous operations in parallel and waiting for all of them to complete using the `Promise.all()` function.
-4. Map/Reduce: The `map()` and `reduce()` array methods can be used to parallelize calculations by applying a function to each element of an array in parallel and reducing the results to a single value.

-### What is Concurrency execution?

-It is the most general term, which does not say how this concurrency will be obtained - just more than one task will be solved in a certain period of time.

-### What is Parallel execution?

-Parallel execution (parallel computing) implies having more than one computing device (e.g., a processor) that will perform multiple tasks simultaneously.

-Parallel execution is a strict subset of competitive execution.
-This means that on a computer with one processor, parallel programming is impossible.

-### What is Multi-threaded execution?

-Multithreading is one way to implement competitive execution by abstracting a "worker thread".
-Threads "abstract" low-level details from the user and allow more than one job to run "in parallel".

-### What is Asynchronous execution?

-Asynchrony implies that an operation can be performed by someone on the side: a remote Web site, a server, or another device outside the current computing device.

-The main property of such operations is that the start of such an operation requires significantly less time than the main operation.
-This allows many asynchronous operations to be performed simultaneously, even on a device with a small number of computing devices.

 ## What is a promise, and how is it used?

 Promises are a language feature that allows developers to write asynchronous code in a synchronous style.
 They provide a way to handle asynchronous operations in a way that is easier to read and reason about than using callback functions.